mars0i/popco2/doc/sims/bali/initialnts2.md

 to evoke the role of water in farming.
 (Water is one of the links between rice and the spiritual world.)

-Nor do the Brahmin have a role for the interference of bhutakala in social harmony, I think, since social harmony per se isn't part of the focus of the elites.
+Nor do the Brahman have a role for the interference of bhutakala in social harmony, I think, since social harmony per se isn't part of the focus of the elites.
 At least not as I read Lansing and Geertz.
 Hmm although there is a lot of social order in the Court, and in relations